3 adults, 3 children killed in Nashville school shooting

 On WTVF TV, reporter Hannah McDonald said that her mother-in-law works at the front desk at The Covenant School.
 The woman had stepped outside for a break Monday morning and was coming back when she heard gunshots, McDonald said during a live broadcast.
 The reporter said she has not been able to speak with her mother-in-law but said her husband had.

 The Covenant School was founded as a ministry of Covenant Presbyterian Church in 2001, according to the school’s website.
-The school is located in the affluent Green Hill neighborhood just south of downtown Nashville, situated close to the cities top universities and home to the famed Bluebird Café – a beloved spot for musicians and songwriters.
+The school is located in the affluent Green Hills neighborhood just south of downtown Nashville, situated close to the city’s top universities and home to the famed Bluebird Café – a beloved spot for musicians and song writers.

-The grade school has 33 teachers, the website said.
+The grade school has roughly 50 staff members.
 The school’s website features the motto “Shepherding Hearts, Empowering Minds, Celebrating Childhood.”

+Top legislative leaders announced Monday that the GOP-dominant Statehouse would meet briefly later in the evening and delay taking up any legislation.

 “I live around the corner from Covenant and pass by it often.
 I have friends who attend both church and school there,” Freeman said in a statement.
 “I have also visited the church in the past.
 It tears my heart apart to see this.”